Who We Are

 Partners

-Web of Change is owned by the community and managed by the anchor team.
-Ten years in, we're now on a mission to bring other trusted organizations into a co-management role, to broaden the leadership and ensure this community's long term vibrancy and viability.
+Web of Change is owned by the community and managed by a board of directors and managing director.
+Thirteen years in, we continue to broaden the leadership and ensure this community's long-term vibrancy and viability.
 Our current partners provide sustaining resources, networks, and capacity:

 Renewal, a series of organizations founded by Joel Solomon and Carol Newell, uses the tools of business and finance to support social change.
 They have been our visionary and primary backers since day 1 and continue to write annual cheques to help Web of Change happen.
 Renewal works to build, activate and leverage progressive networks.
 Check out their other incredible work here.